gruntjs/grunt-contrib-watch/docs/watch-examples.md

 Another reason if you're watching a large number of files could be the low default `interval`.
 Try increasing with `options: { interval: 5007 }`.
 Please see issues [#35](https://github.com/gruntjs/grunt-contrib-watch/issues/145) and [#145](https://github.com/gruntjs/grunt-contrib-watch/issues/145) for more information.

 ## Why spawn as child processes as a default?
 The goal of this watch task is as files are changed, run tasks as if they were triggered by the user themself.
 Each time a user runs `grunt` a process is spawned and tasks are ran in succession.
-In an effort to keep the experience consistent and continualy produce expected results, this watch task spawns tasks as child processes by default.
+In an effort to keep the experience consistent and continually produce expected results, this watch task spawns tasks as child processes by default.

 Sandboxing task runs also allows this watch task to run more stable over long periods of time.
 As well as more efficiently with more complex tasks and file structures.